X

 J.K.
 Dobbins secured a one-year contract with the Chargers in April 2024.
 That reunited him with Greg Roman, who operated as Baltimore’s offensive coordinator during Dobbins’ first three years with the Ravens (2020-22).

-Dobbins functioned as the Chargers lead back and reignited his relevance after being limited to nine contests from 2021-23.
+Dobbins functioned as the Chargers' lead back and reignited his relevance after being limited to nine contests from 2021-23.
 However, Dobbins currently remains unsigned despite the numbers that he assembled during 2024.

 Dobbins established career-bests in attempts (195/15.0 per game) and rushing yards (905/69.6 per game).
-He also tied his career high in touchdowns (nine) and rose to 10th in explosive yards percentage (296), according to Fantasy Points Data.
+He also tied his career high in touchdowns (nine) and rose to 10th in explosive yards (296), according to Fantasy Points Data.

 The Chargers infused former Steeler Najee Harris into their backfield during free agency and could also add a rookie into the equation.
 Dobbins’ unsettled status has contributed to an ADP that has plunged from Round 8 (87/RB33) to Round 10 (119/RB37).
 Dobbins could remain unsigned for the foreseeable future, and there are more enticing options available during your upcoming drafts.